bigginlab/OxCompBio/tutorials/MD/README.md

 ## Contents

-The Oxford Computational Biochemistry Molecular Dynamics tutorial utilises the GROMACS simulation package and describes the steps for setting up, equilibrating and simulating a protein in water.
+The Oxford Computational Biochemistry Molecular Dynamics (MD) tutorial utilises the GROMACS simulation package and describes the steps for setting up, equilibrating and simulating a protein in water.

 The tutorial also makes use of the VMD software for visualisation purposes, Gromacs tools for performing basic analysis and the xmgrace package for plotting.